reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 	- Maximizing vs satisficing
 	- Aggregation vs non-aggregative
 - Justified uses of force
+- Deontology
+	- Kant
+	- Agent-centered
+	- Patient-centered
+	- Natural Law
+	- Natural Rights
+- Contractualism
+	- Rawsls
+	- Scanlon
+		- What we Owe To Each Other
+		- Moral Dimensions
+	- Darwall
+		- The Second Person Standpoint
+	- Southwood
+		- "Moral Contractualism"
+		- Contractualism and the Foundations of Morality
+- Contractarianism
+	- *Morals by Agreement*, Gauthier
+- Kantian Contractualism - Parfit

 This is to flesh out my substantive ethical theory, to specify specifically which actions are right and wrong in a way that can be characterized without reference to normative terms.